Vietnam.vn - Nền tảng quảng bá Việt Nam

 Toạ đàm thu hút hàng trăm nhà báo từ các cơ quan báo chí thuộc Bộ Văn hóa, Thể thao và Du lịch, báo chí Trung ương và Hà Nội.

-The seminar attracted hundreds of journalists from press agencies under the Ministry of Culture, Sports and Tourism, Central and Hanoi press.
+The seminar attracted hundreds of journalists from media outlets under the Ministry of Culture, Sports and Tourism, central and Hanoi-based media.

-According to the Organizing Committee, the memorial program to pay tribute to martyr journalists will be held for the first time in 2024 and will become an annual activity in the following years, because this is a meaningful activity of the current generation of journalists towards journalists who sacrificed for national independence and for the revolutionary journalism of Vietnam.
+According to the organizers, the program to commemorate and honor fallen journalists was held for the first time in 2024 and will become an annual event in the following years, as it is a meaningful activity of the current generation of journalists towards those journalists who sacrificed themselves for national independence and for the revolutionary Vietnamese press.

 Nhà báo Lê Quốc Trung, nguyên Tổng Giám đốc Thông tấn xã Việt Nam, nguyên Phó Chủ tịch Hội Nhà báo Việt Nam đánh giá cao ý tưởng tổ chức chương trình, bày tỏ kỳ vọng sự kết nối và phát huy của các Liên chi hội trong các hoạt động thiết thực, hướng tới 100 năm Báo chí Cách mạng Việt Nam.

-Journalist Le Quoc Trung, former General Director of Vietnam News Agency, former Vice President of Vietnam Journalists Association, highly appreciated the idea of organizing the program, expressing his hope for the connection and promotion of the Associations in practical activities, towards 100 years of Vietnam Revolutionary Press.
+Journalist Le Quoc Trung, former Director General of the Vietnam News Agency and former Vice President of the Vietnam Journalists Association , highly appreciated the idea of organizing the program and expressed his hope for the connection and development of the branch associations in practical activities, towards the 100th anniversary of Vietnamese Revolutionary Journalism.

-With the theme "Color of Memory", the program is a deep gratitude of today's generation to the journalists - martyrs; at the same time, it sends a meaningful message to today's generation of writers.
+With the theme "Colors of Memory," the program is a profound tribute from today's generation to the journalist-martyrs; and at the same time, it conveys a meaningful message to the current generation of writers.

 Ông Phan Văn Đồng, anh trai nhà báo liệt sĩ Phan Tứ Kỷ (1947-1972) đại diện gia đình kể về những ký ức, tình cảm với người thân đã anh dũng hy sinh năm 1972 tại Quảng Trị.

-Mr. Phan Van Dong, brother of martyr journalist Phan Tu Ky (1947-1972) represented the family to tell about memories and feelings for his relative who heroically sacrificed in 1972 in Quang Tri.
+Mr. Phan Van Dong, the older brother of the martyred journalist Phan Tu Ky (1947-1972), represented the family and recounted memories and feelings about his loved one who bravely sacrificed his life in 1972 in Quang Tri .

-Besides admiration and infinite sorrow, generations of journalists present in the auditorium also felt proud and grateful for the contributions and sacrifices of previous generations of journalists.
+Besides admiration and boundless sorrow, the generations of journalists present in the auditorium also felt proud and grateful for the contributions and sacrifices of previous generations of journalists.

 Nhà báo Hồ Quang Lợi, nguyên Phó Tổng Biên tập Báo Quân đội nhân dân, nguyên Tổng Biên tập báo Hà nội mới, Phó Chủ tịch Hội Truyền thông số Việt Nam phát biểu tại tọa đàm.

-Journalist Ho Quang Loi, former Deputy Editor-in-Chief of the People's Army Newspaper, former Editor-in-Chief of the Hanoi Moi Newspaper, Vice President of the Vietnam Digital Communications Association spoke at the seminar.
+Journalist Ho Quang Loi, former Deputy Editor-in-Chief of the People's Army Newspaper, former Editor-in-Chief of the Hanoi Moi Newspaper, and Vice President of the Vietnam Digital Media Association, spoke at the seminar.

-Another famous speaker is journalist Tran Van Hien, former Deputy Editor-in-Chief of Nghe An Newspaper, Vice President of Nghe An Journalists Association, who has spent more than 15 years searching for graves and identifying the identities of 512 colleagues who are martyrs.
-He is also a poet loved by many readers, with the famous poem "Please don't call me an anonymous martyr".
+Another prominent speaker was journalist Tran Van Hien, former Deputy Editor-in-Chief of Nghe An Newspaper and Vice President of the Nghe An Journalists Association, who dedicated over 15 years to searching for and identifying the graves of 512 colleagues who were martyrs.
+He is also a beloved poet, famous for his poem "Please Don't Call Him an Unknown Martyr".

 Giám đốc Bảo tàng Báo chí Việt Nam Trần Thị Kim Hoa (người bên trái) tiếp nhận hai cuốn sách nhà báo Trần Văn Hiền (người đứng giữa) trao tặng Bảo tàng.

-Director of the Vietnam Press Museum Tran Thi Kim Hoa (left) receives two books donated by journalist Tran Van Hien (middle) to the Museum.
+Director of the Vietnam Press Museum, Tran Thi Kim Hoa (on the left), receives two books donated to the Museum by journalist Tran Van Hien (in the middle).

-According to Director of the Vietnam Press Museum Tran Thi Kim Hoa, since its inception, the Museum has received great support and encouragement from journalists, journalists' families, journalists' associations at all levels, press agencies and many press audiences across the country.
-Each artifact and document received is inherently a valuable spiritual asset preserved in agencies, units, and in personal collections, officially handed over to the Vietnam Press Museum to preserve and spread to the future.
+According to Tran Thi Kim Hoa, Director of the Vietnam Press Museum, since its inception, the museum has received tremendous support and encouragement from journalists, their families, journalists' associations at all levels, press agencies, and many members of the public throughout the country.
+Each artifact and document received is a valuable spiritual asset, previously kept in agencies, units, and personal collections, and has been officially entrusted to the Vietnam Press Museum for preservation and dissemination to future generations.

 Cũng trong khuôn khổ chương trình, các đại biểu, khách mời đã tham quan không gian Bảo tàng Báo chí Việt Nam, ngôi nhà di sản của các thế hệ người làm báo, nơi lưu giữ, trưng bày trên 35.000 tài liệu, hiện vật qua các thời kỳ của nền báo chí Việt Nam gần một thế kỷ qua.

-Also within the framework of the program, delegates and guests visited the Vietnam Journalism Museum, the heritage home of generations of journalists, where over 35,000 documents and artifacts from different periods of Vietnamese journalism over the past century are preserved and displayed.
+Also as part of the program, delegates and guests visited the Vietnam Press Museum, a heritage home for generations of journalists, which houses and displays over 35,000 documents and artifacts from various periods of Vietnamese journalism over the past century.

 Một hiện vật nổi bật tại Bảo tàng là chiếc loa khổng lồ từng đặt tại bên sông Bến Hải (Quảng Trị), phát đi các chương trình tin tức, văn nghệ... giữa hai bên vĩ tuyến 17 trong cuộc chiến đấu giải phóng miền nam, thống nhất đất nước.

-A prominent artifact at the Museum is a giant loudspeaker once placed on the Ben Hai River (Quang Tri), broadcasting news and cultural programs... between the two sides of the 17th parallel during the fight to liberate the South and unify the country.
+A prominent exhibit at the museum is the giant loudspeaker that was once placed on the banks of the Ben Hai River (Quang Tri province), broadcasting news and cultural programs between the two sides of the 17th parallel during the war for the liberation of the South and the reunification of the country.

 Không gian tái hiện giai đoạn lịch sử "Làm báo dưới hầm" của Báo Nhân Dân trong chiến dịch Điện Biên Phủ trên không năm 1970.

-The space recreates the historical period of "Underground Journalism" of Nhan Dan Newspaper during the Dien Bien Phu in the Air campaign in 1970.
+The space recreates the historical period of "Journalism in the Underground" of the Nhan Dan Newspaper during the Dien Bien Phu air campaign in 1970.

 According to nhandan.vn